deepbranding/graph/README.md

 --------------------------------------------------------------------
 --------------------------------------------------------------------

-This is a proof of concept of my vector graphic bureau
+This is a proof of concept of my vector graphic bureau.

-Eduardo Caballero del Alamo 2025 © all rights reserved ©
+Eduardo Caballero del Álamo 2025 © All rights reserved.

 --------------------------------------------------------------------